August 8, 2010

 Naples was Europe's third largest city, behind only Paris and London.
 It was a major center for Baroque art and architecture, as well as music.
 In 1735 HRH King Charles of Bourbon established the first university chair of astronomy in Naples.
 In 1748 full-scale excavations of Pompeii and Herculaneum were begun.
 On September 27th, 1818 its arsenal launched the Real Ferdinando I, the first steamship of the Mediterranean.
 In 1819 HRM King Ferdinand I founded the Astronomical Observatory (Osservatorio Astronomico di Capodimonte).
 It was the first scientific center of its kind in Europe.
 The Naples-Portici railroad, built in 1839, was the first on the continent.
 Naples was by far Italy's most industrial and affluent state.
 Over the years countless writers, artists, musicians and scientists from across Europe made the pilgrimage to the "picturesque" South and partook in her many splendors.
 It truly was Naples' Golden Age.

 Admittedly, this was not always the case.
 Under the Spanish viceroyalty (1504-1703) the local superstitions and religious peculiarities of the lazzaroni (Naples' lumpen-proletariat) offended Spanish Catholic sensibilities, which gave rise to the Inquisition and the Jesuits' "civilizing mission."
 This, of course, led to another famous saying about the South: A paradise inhabited by devils.
-However, this "interregnum" period was preceded by centuries of rule, sometimes good and sometimes bad, by the Aragonese, Angevins, Hohenstaufen and, of course, the Altavilla, under whose dominion the Regno has been called, "The Kingdom par excellence."
+However, this "interregnum" period was preceded by centuries of rule, sometimes good and sometimes bad, by the Aragonese, Angevins, Hohenstaufen, and, of course, the Altavilla, under whose dominion the Regno has been called, "The Kingdom par excellence."
 Going back further still, the Romans called the region Campania Felix, or happy land, for its great fecundity.

 Sadly, those days are long gone.
 The city's popularity began to wane during Napoleon's rampage across Europe.
 The Piedmontese invasion in 1860 sealed its fate.
-Following the conquest and annexation into the Kingdom of Italy the once-proud capital was relegated to a provincial backwater, robbed of its wealth and prominence.
+Following the conquest and annexation by the Kingdom of Italy, the once-proud capital was relegated to a provincial backwater, robbed of its wealth and prominence.
 Add to this the mass bombings by the Allies during WWII and the sabotage by the retreating Germans.
 The impoverished city has yet to recover from these devastations.

 Today, Naples has a poor reputation.
 Unemployment and crime are high.
 It is often skipped by tourists, who (if they bother visiting Campania at all) usually visit Sorrento, Capri, Pompeii or the Amalfi Coast, instead.
 A new popular saying, Va fa Napoli, has replaced Goethe's.
 It literally translates into "go to Naples," but figuratively means "go to hell."